vartemyev88/big-data/DS-practicum-appartments_sales/README.md

 # ℹ Appartments Sales Research

-Using data from Yandex.Real Estate, determine the market value of real estate properties and typical parameters of apartments.
+Using data from Yandex.Realty, determine the market value of real estate properties and typical parameters of apartments.
 Data provided by Yandex.Practicum.

 # 🛠 Skills & Tools